Kevin Biegel

 Kevin Buford Biegel is a television writer/producer, the co-creator of Cougar Town and creator of Enlisted.

 In April 2017, it was announced that Biegel would serve as showrunner for the live-action New Warriors television series, which would be based on the Marvel Comics superhero team with the same name.
-The show was not picked however after production languished for over a year.
+The show was not picked up, however, after production languished for over a year.

 Scrubs

 Biegel got his first staff writing job on Scrubs, in its fifth season.
 In that season he wrote the episode "My Missed Perception" as well co-wrote the season finale "My Transition."
 In the sixth season he was promoted to story editor.
 In that season he wrote "My Fishbowl" and co-wrote "My Rabbit."
 In the seventh season he was promoted to executive story editor, he wrote the only unaired episode of Scrubs entitled "My Commitment."
 The episode was not completely filmed due to the writers strike, material from the episode was later used in an episode of season eight.
 For the eighth season he became a co-producer and wrote two episodes.
 They were, "My Nah Nah Nah", which had story lifted from the incomplete seventh season episode, and "My Cuz."
 The show would go on to a ninth season, but Biegel moved on to work on his new show Cougar Town.